dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/Types of Attacks & Defense.md

-[[1.1.1 Types of Attacks]]
+*All of these will need to be revised, updated and added to* [[1.1.1 Types of Attacks]]

 [[1.2.1 Types of Defense]]

 [[Open-Source Intelligence (OSINT)]]

+- Heap Corruption
+-
 - Vulnerabilities
 	- A weakness or flaw in the design, implementation or behaviours of a system or application.
 	- NIST defines, "weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source."